exponea/exponea-android-sdk/Documentation/in-app-content-blocks.md

 ### Add a Carousel View

-Get a Carousel view for the specified `placeholderId` from the API using `getInAppContentBlocksCarousel` method:
+Get a carousel view for the specified `placeholderId` from the API using the `getInAppContentBlocksCarousel` method:

 ```kotlin
 val carouselView = Exponea.getInAppContentBlocksCarousel(